Pepperi-Addons/atd-editor/docs/architecture.md

 - from the ngAfterContentChecked we emit the Tab click event and show the first tab.
 - On the tab click if the remote name is 'legacy_settings' we are running the Legacy Setting addon and build the iFrame URL according to the tab name & the ATD object. for example:
      - '"Views/Agents/OrdersTypes.aspx?objectUUID=266961&tabName=GENERAL&name=Sales Order&description=Default format for catalog orders&icon_name=icon9&share=true"'
-- then we bring the blockRemoteEntry: the addon js file.
-- Calling to addonBlockLoaderService and load ABI with hostObject data & other params to the #addonBlockContainer (under the Tabs).
+- If it's not 'legacy_settings', we are loading the specipic addon on ABI with hostObject data & other params to the #addonBlockContainer (under the Tabs).
 - When the User click on different tab the tabs the tab click event runing from the begining and brind different content to the ABI.

 ---